claudecodeguide.dev

 Thinking modes in action

-Extended Thinking
+Extended thinking

-When to use it:
+When it's worth it:

-• Architecture decisions with trade-offs
+• Architecture decisions with real trade-offs

 • Security reviews where you can't afford to miss something

-• Refactoring that touches many files
+• Refactoring that touches 10+ files

 All three models (Opus 4.6, Sonnet 4.6, Haiku 4.5) support extended thinking with their 1M token context windows.

-Plan Mode
+Plan mode

 Plan mode is the most practical thinking feature for daily use.
 Instead of diving into code changes immediately, Claude proposes a plan first.
+You review it, adjust if needed, then it executes.

 Toggle it: Shift+Tab in the terminal, or /plan as a slash command.